aws-samples/aws-eda-slurm-cluster/docs/res_integration.md

 # RES Integration

+[Research and Engineering Studio](https://aws.amazon.com/hpc/res/) (RES) si an open source, easy-to-use web-based portal for administrators to create and manage secure cloud-based research and engineering environments.
+It enables users to self-provision virtual desktops.
+It currently doesn't have integrated support for an HPC cluster.
+We'll describe here how to integrate RES virtual desktops with one or more ParallelCluster clusters and use them from the RES desktops.

 First you will need to deploy RES.
 The easiest way is to [deploy the demo environment](https://docs.aws.amazon.com/res/latest/ug/create-demo-env.html) which provides all of the prerequisites and completely automates the deployment.
 If you want to use an existing VPC or Active Directory, then you will need to follow the instructions to [deploy the product](https://docs.aws.amazon.com/res/latest/ug/deploy-the-product.html).